 Keeping your website simple and free from excessive embellishments and animations is a crucial point.
-This will allow the site to provide its visitors with a slick and smooth experience, no matter which device they happen to be using.
+This will allow the site to provide visitors with a slick and smooth experience, no matter which device they use.

 Rather than thinking of this as a function-oriented compromise you’re forced to make, think of it as a win-win scenario; a well-done minimalistic aesthetic will make your website look especially appealing to a modern audience.

-We don’t need to tell you that desktops, smartphones and tablets all have different-sized screens.
-This means that the elements of your site that fit the screen perfectly on one device may not come out looking that great on another.
+We don’t need to tell you that desktops, smartphones, and tablets all have different-sized screens.
+This means that the elements of your site that fit the screen perfectly on one device may not look that great on another.

-Imagine a desktop-oriented site that features all kinds of information on its homepage, including links to other pages, customer experiences, calls to action, etc. You may think that all of these elements are essential to your presentation, but you’ll have a hard time transferring this concept to a smartphone screen.
+Imagine a desktop-oriented site that features all kinds of information on its homepage, including links to other pages, customer experiences, calls to action, etc. You may think that all of these elements are essential to your presentation, but you’ll have difficulty transferring this concept to a smartphone screen.

-This is why you should adopt a mobile-first strategy when creating your homepage and all pages.
+This is why you should adopt a mobile-first strategy when creating your homepage.
 You may need to think hard about which elements of your site truly are essential and make a conscious choice of what to display on its smartphone version.

 3. Make Your CTAs Pop